 People love talking about hypothetical situations.
 For situations that we consider unlikely (we don’t think they will happen), we use the second conditional.
-I love teaching this form as my students use it so often in our conversation classes.
+I love teaching this structure because it is so useful.

 Forming the second conditional